Australian softball squad flies to Japan for Olympic camp | WTOP

-SYDNEY (AP) — Australia’s Olympic softball squad left Sydney bound for Japan on Monday and will be among the earliest arrivals for the Tokyo Games.
+TOKYO (AP) — Australia’s Olympic women’s softball squad touched down in Japan on Tuesday and was among the earliest arrivals for the Tokyo Games.

 The so-called Aussie Spirit will be in camp in Ota City, north of Tokyo, and will narrow the squad down from 23 to 15 ahead of their opening Olympic game against host Japan on July 21 — two days before the official opening ceremony.

-The softball squad will be arriving at a time of mounting pressure on Japanese organizers, with polls in Japan showing a majority of people want the Olympics delayed again or canceled because of the COVID-19 pandemic.
+The softball squad arrive at a time of mounting pressure on Japanese organizers, with polls in Japan showing a majority of people want the Olympics delayed again or canceled because of the COVID-19 pandemic.

 Fans from abroad have already been barred from attending the Olympics, and there’s increasing speculation that games will be held in empty stadiums.